peiyiw7797/MascotGO-Project-Vectorizing-Our-World/src/universal_embedding/synthetic_data/README.md

 * add new events
 * “fix” distributions

-You are probably in the **wrong module**.
+You are probably in the wrong module.

 ---

-## 12. How to work safely in this issue
+## 14. How to work safely in this issue

 * Treat simulation outputs as immutable
-* Prefer additive changes over refactors
+* Prefer additive changes
-* Document schemas before changing them
+* Document schemas before extending
-* Keep PRs small and reviewable
+* Keep PRs small
-* Ask before introducing new modalities
+* Ask before adding new modalities

+---

+This module is where **synthetic humans become multimodal**—without sacrificing rigor, determinism, or scale.